"So, how do we justify my leaving?" I asked Carlisle.

 Okay, everyone, Carlisle prompted, Get your rape face on.

-Bella looked up dazedly in the eyes of six hungry vampires.
+Bella looked up dazedly into the eyes of six hungry vampires.
 We all watched in satisfaction as fear grew in her eyes.